 When I first started blogging, I thought all I had to do was write blog posts.
 And yeah, that’s kind of true.
 To maintain a blog, all you really have to do is keep writing.

 But to be a successful blogger?
-In 2018?
+These days?

 Well, that’s a different story.
 These days, writing is only half of a blogger’s job.
 What’s the other half?
 Read on to find out 😉

 Some the the links in this post are affiliate links.
-This means that if you make a purchase after clicking on one of my links I may make a small commission; this comes at no added cost to you.
+If you make a purchase after clicking on one of my links I may make a small commission at no added cost to you.
 I only post affiliate links for products that I have personally used and recommend.

 1. Double-check spelling and grammar